Food Trucks: Compliance Resources

 - Disposed of at a permitted wastewater treatment facility.
 (Contact your local authority to see if you can connect to its sanitary sewer system), or

-- Containerized and transported for disposal to a permitted wastewater treatment facility.
+- Contained and transported for disposal to a permitted wastewater treatment facility.
 Sewage waste must be transported by a TCEQ registered transporter.
-To search for a registered transporter, go to TCEQ’s Sludge Transporter Query.

-If you are able to connect to your local sanitary sewer system, you should help do your part to prevent unnecessary grease build up in the sewer lines and reduce sanitary sewer overflows by following a few easy tips found in Let’s Tackle the Grease in this Kitchen!
-English Version or ¡Ataquemos a la Grasa en Esta Cocina!
-Spanish Version.
+If you are able to connect to your local sanitary sewer system, you should help prevent unnecessary grease build up in the sewer lines and reduce sanitary sewer overflows by following a few easy tips found in Let’s Tackle the Grease in this Kitchen!
+(English version) or ¡Ataquemos a la Grasa en Esta Cocina!
+(Spanish version).

 Graywater

-- Graywater includes wastewater from hand-washing lavatories and sinks that are used for disposal of domestic products such as mop water from floor cleaning and wastewater from cleaning kitchen and service areas.
-Graywater does not include wastewater that has come in contact with toilet waste; or from sinks used for food preparation or disposal.
+- Graywater includes wastewater from handwashing sinks and sinks that are used for disposal of waste, such as mop water from floor cleaning and wastewater from cleaning kitchen and service areas.
+Graywater does not include wastewater that has come in contact with toilet waste, or from sinks used for food preparation or disposal.

-- If you want to reuse your reclaimed graywater see Beneficial Re-Use of Graywater and Alternative Onsite Water to find out if you qualify for this option.
+- You may be able to reclaim and reuse your graywater.
+See Beneficial Re-Use of Graywater and Alternative Onsite Water to find out if you qualify for this option.

 Wastes generated from food truck businesses typically include food scraps; packaging materials such as cardboard, paper, and plastic; and grease from cooking.
-These wastes are considered municipal solid waste and do not require a permit from the TCEQ for you to dispose of in a permitted municipal solid waste landfill.
+These wastes are considered municipal solid waste and do not require approval from TCEQ to be disposed of in a permitted municipal solid waste landfill.

 Your local city and county authorities may have regulations that affect your waste management practices.
 Contact your local authority to determine if your business is required to comply with local ordinances for the waste it generates.
 Before disposing of grease or cooking oils in a landfill, contact the landfill to make sure they are able to manage this type of waste.